Waldheim–Rochlitz railway: Stations

 Rochlitz station opened in 1872 together with the Rochlitz–Penig railway.
 The Rochlitz–Großbothen section of Glauchau–Wurzen railway ("Muldentalbahn") opened in 1875 and was extended to Penig in 1876 and to Glauchau in 1877, making Rochlitz an interchange station.
 A motive power depot developed from supply facilities for locomotives.
 Aside from trains from Waldheim, from 1902 on also trains from Chemnitz via Wechselburg reached Rochlitz.

 The decades following the opening of the railway lines saw lively traffic.
 Much of the freight originated from sandpits in the Mulde valley and from the paper and textile industry.
 Passenger traffic mainly served commuters.
 After having been extended several times until 1900, the station layout remained almost unchanged until 1990.
-Traffic volume decreased sharply as an economic consequence of the political changes of 1989/1990, and until 2001, all railway traffic around Rochlitz had ceased.
+Traffic volume decreased sharply as an economic consequence of the political changes of 1989/1990, and by 2001 all railway traffic around Rochlitz had ceased.

 Major engineering structures

 The parts of the original bridges on the Waldheim–Rochlitz line were supplied by the foundry Lauchhammerwerk.